TimPigden/TimPigden.github.io/_pages/zlayer/Examples.md

 ```
 So our NamesImpl is being created twice.
 What does that mean if our service is holding some application-unique system resource?
 Well actually, it turns out that the problem isn't with the Layers mechanism at all - the layers are memoized and not created multiple times in the dependency graph.
 It's actually an artifact of the test environment.

-Schanging our test suite to:
+Changing our test suite to:
 ```scala
     suite("needs just Team")(
       justTeamsTest